 Electric vehicles are better for the environment

 This one is clear.
 EVs are now at a scale where the total CO2 over the whole life of the vehicle (including manufacturing, use, and recycling) is less than a petrol or diesel equivalent.
 Yes, the energy we use to charge them may not be entirely from renewables.
 But renewable energy in the UK is rapidly expanding so things are only improving.
-Also, the adoption of EVs reduces the level of harmful exhaust fumes in our towns and cities, which has clear health benefits.
+Also, the adoption of EVs reduces the level of harmful exhaust fumes in our towns and cities.

 Electric vehicles have preferential treatment when it comes to taxes

 This is an advantage for businesses that want to run electric cars on subscription.
 In the 2022/2023 tax year, the benefit in kind rate on fully electric vehicles is only 2%.
-So if you either provide or are provided an EV as a company car that is used for personal as well as business journeys, your tax bill will be lower than a comparable combustion engine vehicle.
+So if you either provide or are provided an EV as a company car that is used for personal and business journeys, your tax bill will be lower than a comparable combustion engine vehicle.

-Deciding whether a pure EV is right for you is a personal decision about the compromises you are willing to make, if any.
+Deciding whether a pure EV is right for you is a personal decision.
+You should take into account the compromises you are willing to make, if any.
 The reality is that while EVs can work well for most, they aren’t for everyone.
-The good news is that if a fully electric vehicle seems like too much of a compromise, you can always opt for one of our plug-in hybrids.
+If a fully electric vehicle seems like too much of a compromise, you can always opt for a plug-in hybrids.
 PHEVs give all of the environmental and cost benefits in day-to-day running, and peace of mind that you won’t have to completely rely on public charging for those longer journeys.

 To help you make your decision, here are some key questions to consider:

-To read more about the benefits of EVs and PHEVs on subscription, visit our Sustainable Future page.
+Find out more about the benefits of EVs and PHEVs on subscription, by visiting our Sustainable Future page.